christianandredietrich/iOS-SDK/properties.md

 Sets the language to use for text in multi-stream content, before content is played.

-This property can be used to set the preferred language of text streams to be displayed in content,before NexPlayer begins playing content.
+This property can be used to set the preferred language of text streams to be displayed in content, before NexPlayer begins playing content.

 This property should be set by calling `setProperty:` after `init` and before `open` is called.